Disabled Peoples' International - Europe

 In line with it’s position statement on Bioethics and Human Rights, DPI Europe recalls the demands of its members to assure that “the human rights of disabled people who are unable to consent are not violated through medical interventions.… »

-researchers and engineerson robotics and technical aids at the occasion of the IROS 2008 Conference.
-I was invited here as Chairperson of the European Region of Disabled Peoples’ International - the international cross-disability human rights organization of persons with disabilities - to express the point of view of persons with disabilities on this topic.
+First, I would like to thank Mr. Merletfor this opportunity to speak to a world panel of researchers and engineer son robotics and technical aids at the occasion of the IROS 2008 Conference.
+I was invited here as Chairperson of the European Region of Disabled Peoples’ International - the international cross-disability human rights organisation of persons with disabilities - to express the point of view of persons with disabilities on this topic.…

 The possibilities, risks, consequences, desirability and legitimating of biomedicine are widely discussed in science and in public.